jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Because the people who pay the bills, rates, and taxes, are like extras watching their society, instead of being active players in it.

-I mean think of this pandemic.
+Think of this pandemic.
 A person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?

 If you believe in Leftist politics, explain how more regulations or single-payer health insurance will help us prepare for the next pandemic.
-Coverage is important, but have a vote on the issue and move on.
+Coverage is crucial, but have a vote on the issue and move on.
 There are many other ways to improve our health-care system, such as comparative analysis of treatments, or making every insurance more natural to use.

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
 Then how is more corporate employment the best way to make regular people more secure?

 Moreover, a government safety net and "the markets" are proving to be undependable.
 Neither are guarantees Main Street can depend on.
 Government aid is weeks away if it comes at all.
-And the stock markets recent plunge damaged many personal savings.
+And the stock markets' recent plunge damaged many personal savings.
 Why should regular people depend on such undependable support systems?

 The truth is, at this moment, people need solar panels, stores of food in their cellars, and a robust local supply system.
-Even better would be online education, seamless communication with medical professionals, easy tests for the virus, insurance apps customers control, and the ability to still make a living during a disaster.
+Even better would be online education, seamless communication with medical professionals, easy tests for the virus, insurance apps that customers control, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.